chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     virgin oil of olives.
 She is using biological - organic growth and biological
     - organic process for the vineyards and wines.
-Here you have the opportunity to test all the types of wines she produces, and get your pictures of the ageing facilities.\n\n**THE JOURNEY TO EMBONA VILLAGE**\n\nThen we continue south west to Embona, admire the Island's lush vegetation along the drive towards this beautiful village which has known days of glory in the past.
+Here you have the opportunity to test all the types of wines she produces, and get your pictures of the ageing facilities.\n\n**THE JOURNEY TO EMBONA WINERY RHODES** \n\nThen we continue south west to Embona, admire the Island's lush vegetation along the drive towards this beautiful village which has known days of glory in the past.
 The drive along the mountains path will surely reward the visitor.
-Empona the large village at the foot of Ataviros mountain, **is the most important grape producing village on the island**, which combines folklore, a lively atmosphere and good food at the local traditional tavernas."
+Empona the large village at the foot of Ataviros mountain, is the most important grape producing village on the island, which combines folklore, a lively atmosphere and good food at the local traditional tavernas."
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_emery_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_emery_1.jpg"